Books for Kids to Understand Veterans Day

 In Flanders fields.

 Author Barbara Elizabeth Walsh has a personal story about Moina.
 In her attic, there is a box with poppy pinned to a handwritten postcard.
 It was sent to her mother, then the fiancée of her father, by Moira.
-He was one of many, many soldiers that she lent a kind ear to.
+He was one of many, many soldiers whom she lent a kind ear.
 Can the kindness and caring of one person ripple through the world from one century into the next?
 The story of Moina Belle Michael, not a household name by any means, proves that it can! [advanced picture book, ages 6 and up]

 Postcards from Pismo by Michael Scotto